manthan89-py/AI-Interview-System/README.md

 1. Clone the repository
 2. Create a virtual environment
 3. Install dependencies inside the virtual environment.
-4. Add environment variables like API keys
+4. Add environment variables (.env.example) like API keys
 5. Run the application.